 If you are reading this page, we hope that means you’ll be joining us for a concert soon!
 Whether you are newer to classical music or it’s your first orchestra concert – we want you to have a great experience every time.

 Where do you perform?

-The Annapolis Symphony is a resident company at Maryland Hall for the Creative Arts.
+The Annapolis Symphony is a resident company at Maryland Hall.
 We perform in the concert hall.

 What’s a good seat?